Graduate Certificate in Church Planting and Revitalization

 Accompanied by a cohort learning community and coached by experienced missional leaders, students in the Graduate Certificate in Church Planting and Revitalization learn from both academics and practitioners.
-Through five hybrid courses, concurrent fieldwork, a coaching relationship, and an integrative capstone project, students complete 18 term hours of coursework for this certificate.
+Through five hybrid courses, concurrent fieldwork, a coaching relationship, and an integrative capstone project, students complete 12 semester (18 term) hours of coursework for this certificate.

 Classes begin in June and intensives take place over the course of 15 months, including completion and presentation of students’ final capstone project.
 Our hybrid online and intensive classes allow leaders to set apart time to grow in missional and intellectual formation while staying rooted in their context.
 Applications are now being accepted!

 How Does the Certificate Program Work?

 This church planting certificate program is designed for practitioners who are actively engaged in (or contemplating the launch of) a new worshiping community or serving a church undergoing transformation.
 The program forms and equips non-ordained leaders as well as ordained pastors who sense a calling to revitalizing community anchor churches or planting contextually-based church communities.